Jeffreydne/daily-planner/README.md

         case 'hour-9':
           localStorage.setItem(storageName, hour9.val());
           break;
-//there is one case for each possible timeblock, only 0900 timeblock (id="hour-9) is shown above.
+//there is one case for each possible timeblock, only the 0900 timeblock (id="hour-9) is shown above.

 //The event listener triggering the saveInput fxn is shown below
     timeBlockArr.on('click', '.saveBtn', function (event) {